-In broad terms, the Trustees are responsible for:
+In broad terms, the Trustee is responsible for:

-- ensuring the Trustees have appropriate knowledge and understanding of climate change to fulfil their statutory and fiduciary obligations.
+- ensuring the Trustee has appropriate knowledge and understanding of climate change to fulfil its statutory and fiduciary obligations.
 This will include knowledge and understanding of the principles relating to the identification, assessment and management of climate-related risks and opportunities for the Funds; - putting in place effective climate governance arrangements; - identifying and assessing the main climaterelated risks and opportunities for the Funds and documenting the management of these; - incorporating climate-related considerations into strategic decisions relating to the Funds' investments and funding arrangements; - incorporating climate-related considerations into the Funds' investment beliefs, investment policies, risk register and contingency planning and monitoring framework;

-- allowing for climate-related considerations when assessing and monitoring the strength of the participating employers' covenant; - selecting and regularly reviewing metrics to inform their assessment and management of climate-related risks and opportunities, and setting and monitoring targets to improve these metrics over time where appropriate; - ensuring that the Funds' actuarial, investment, covenant and legal advisers have clearly defined responsibilities in respect of climate change, that they have adequate expertise and resources, including time and staff, to carry these out, and that they are adequately prioritising climaterelated risk; - considering and documenting the extent to which the advisers' responsibilities are included in any agreements, such as investment consultants' strategic objectives and service agreements; - ensuring that the Funds' investment managers are managing climate-related risks and opportunities in relation to the Funds' investments, and have appropriate processes, expertise and resources to do this effectively; - communicating with Fund members and other stakeholders on climate change where appropriate, including public reporting in accordance with The Occupational Pension Schemes (Climate Change Governance and Reporting) Regulations 2021, the Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013 (together "TCFD reporting") when required.
+- allowing for climate-related considerations when assessing and monitoring the strength of the participating employers' covenant; - selecting and regularly reviewing metrics to inform the assessment and management of climate-related risks and opportunities, and setting and monitoring targets to improve these metrics over time where appropriate; - ensuring that the Funds' actuarial, investment, covenant and legal advisers have clearly defined responsibilities in respect of climate change, that they have adequate expertise and resources, including time and staff, to carry these out, and that they are adequately prioritising climaterelated risk; - considering and documenting the extent to which the advisers' responsibilities are included in any agreements, such as investment consultants' strategic objectives and service agreements; - ensuring that the Funds' investment managers are managing climate-related risks and opportunities in relation to the Funds' investments, and have appropriate processes, expertise and resources to do this effectively; - communicating with Fund members and other stakeholders on climate change where appropriate, including public reporting in accordance with The Occupational Pension Schemes (Climate Change Governance and Reporting) Regulations 2021, the Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013 (together "TCFD reporting") when required.

-The Trustees have delegated consideration of these matters variously to sub-committees - the Investment Committee, the Management Panel and the Climate Change Risk Working Party.
+The Trustee has delegated consideration of these matters variously to sub-committees - the Joint Management Committee and the Investment Governance Working Party.